contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/01_editing.md

 <!-- IN SCREENSHOT: REQUEST_EDITOR -->
 ![Headers](./images/restlet-client-headers.png)

 The headers can be edited either as simple tabular form or as a raw block of text.
-In the latter case, you have to comply with the <a href="https://tools.ietf.org/html/rfc7230#section-3.2" target="_blank">syntax of HTTP headers <i class="fa fa-external-link" aria-hidden="true"></i></a>.
+In the latter case, you have to comply with the <a href="https://tools.ietf.org/html/rfc7230#section-3.2" target="_blank">syntax of HTTP headers <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a>.

 <a class="anchor" name="body"></a>
 ### Body